 Wok.About – $

 This tiny street food joint offers Asian classics like Pad Thai, Katsu Chicken, fried noodles, rice, curries, and various other wok dishes.
 Served in an on-the-go format, they can also be enjoyed at the small counter in front, or a sea-facing terrace in the back of the fast food.

 Gelateria Italia – $

-Our favorite place for ice cream, not only in Rovinj but in entire Istria, Gelateria Italia is run by an Italian couple from Brescia.
-They make real Italian gelato, flavors vary from one day to another.
+Our favorite place for ice cream, not only in Rovinj but in the entire Istria, Gelateria Italia is run by an Italian couple from Brescia.
+They make real Italian gelato, and flavors vary from one day to another.
 While the wife is behind the counter, you can often see the husband preparing the ice cream in the next room divided only by the glass wall.